-project as well as consultants for environmental and social assessment studies.
-Both expert and unskilled labor will be employed by civil work contractors.
-Below is a description of the various categories of project contracted employees:

-2.1 Permanent / Skilled staff of contractors (construction company): Project managers, site engineers, construction foremen, supervisors, environmental, social, health, and safety (ESHS) officers, as well as administrative and financial officers for the project/subprojects will all be involved in the KWSSIP.

-2.2 Skilled workers engaged by sub-contractors: Contractors will mobilize their relevant workers and subcontractors to meet project needs based on the expertise needed for each type of project operations.
-Welders, fitters, steel workers, electricians, technicians, drivers, and operators of large machinery are just a few examples of the specialized workers.
-It would be expected of the staff to possess knowledge pertinent to the needed tasks.

-2.3 Unskilled community members engaged by the contractor/subcontractors: To reduce the number of migrant workers at construction sites, local labor will be hired to the extent possible as unskilled and skilled workers, particularly for simple tasks like building ancillary structures, levelling, and excavating land, loading and unloading materials, supporting construction workers, cleaning up construction sites, watering work sites, and watchmen.
-The contractor will be legally obligated to engage with KWSB /PIU to prioritize the impacted communities and vulnerable groups, including female workers and labors with disabilities at their request, in order to ensure equal chances in employment.

-2.4 Project Management and Supervision Support: Design and Supervision Consultants (DSC) with the necessary experience will be hired by KWSB to perform the following tasks: supporting the PIU in the selection of the contractor(s), developing designs, project management, construction supervision, and contract management.
-Additionally, DSC will help PIU monitor the contractor(s)' environmental and social performance as outlined in their environmental and social management plans, as well as their adherence to workplace health and safety regulations.

-2.5 Independent Monitoring Consultants (or Monitoring and Evaluation (M&E) Consultants): PIU may hire independent monitoring consultants.
-Independent monitoring experts are in charge of ensuring adherence to approved project-related plans and programmes, including the environmental and social concerns.
-The independent monitoring consultants may be hired at the start of the implementation phase, and they will finish their job between six and a year after all project activities have been successfully finished.
+- ii.
+Skilled workers engaged by Sub-contractors: Contractors will mobilize their relevant workers and subcontractors to meet project needs based on the expertise needed for each type of project operations.
+Traffic controllers (flaggers), concrete workers, drainage and utility workers, steel workers, electricians, technicians, drivers, and operators of heavy machinery are just a few examples of the specialized workers.
+It would be expected of the staff to possess knowledge pertinent to the needed tasks. - iii.
+Unskilled Community Members engaged by the contractor/subcontractors: To reduce the number of migrant workers at construction sites, local labor will be hired to the extent possible as unskilled and skilled workers, particularly for simple tasks like building ancillary structures, levelling, and excavating land, loading and unloading materials, supporting construction workers, cleaning up construction sites, watering work sites, and watchmen.
+The contractor will be legally obligated to engage with NHA /PIU-HQ to prioritize the impacted communities and vulnerable groups, including female workers and labors with disabilities at their request, in order to ensure equal chances in employment. - iv.
+Project Management and Supervision Support: Design and Supervision Consultants (DSC) with the necessary experience will be hired by NHA to perform the following tasks: supporting the PIU-HQ and RIU in the selection of the contractor(s), developing designs, project management, construction supervision, and contract management.
+Additionally, DSC will help PIU-HQ and RIU monitor the contractor(s)' environmental and social performance as outlined in their environmental and social management plans, as well as their adherence to workplace health and safety regulations. - v.
+Third Party Validation Consultants: PIU-HQ may hire TPV consultants.
+TPV experts are in charge of ensuring adherence to approved project-related plans and programmes, including the environmental social and climate change concerns.
+The TPV consultants may be hired at the start of the implementation phase, and they will finish their job between six months and a year after all project activities have been successfully finished. - vi.
+Migrant Workers: Worker who have migrated from one country to another or from one part of the country to another for purposes of employment.
+There are number of works which involves skilled and semi-skilled migrant worker to perform specific duties that might require special expertise that cannot be sourced locally.
+These workers may be employed for temporary basis not only from out of country, but also workers moving from other part of country as needed.

-3. Community Workers: The project will not have community workers as defined under ESS2.

-4. Primary Supply Workers: Skilled and unskilled workers who will be associated with the primary suppliers for the project.

-2.2 Number of Project Workers
+It will be ensured (and monitored periodically by NHA) that direct workers, contracted workers and migrant workers include no child and forced labor.

+1.6 NUMBER OF PROJECT WORKERS

-Direct Workers: Currently, KWSSIP has approximately 94 direct workers, where this number is expected to increase over time as more projects are introduced and implemented.
-The staff of the PIU as described in Section 2.1 comprises of, among others, the Project Director, several senior and junior engineers, procurement, financial management personnel, and E&S specialists.
-Direct workers carry out key functions such as project management, coordination, fiduciary, environmental and social management, monitoring and evaluation, and reporting.
-Currently, the number and type of experts approved for working under the PIU (as per the approved PC-I of the project) are as follows:
+Direct Workers: Currently, N-5 has approximately 08 direct workers, where this number is expected to increase over time.
+The staff of the PIU-HQ comprises of the General Manager (Engineer) NHA-HQ as project In-charge, and several senior and junior experts in road safety, Procurement, Financial management, Design, Land, Resettlement, Environment, Social and Climate Change.
+Direct workers carry out key functions such as project management, coordination, fiduciary, environmental and social management, Climate Change assessment, monitoring and evaluation, and reporting.
+All of these positions are already filled out in the PIU-HQ by existing staff of NHA.
+Moreover, additional resource will be included at the later stages of planning and implementation phases.
+The actual numbers of direct workers will be finalized during the detailed design stage for each Section.